 Over the past three years, the number of partnership organizations has doubled, and through regularly scheduled meetings, partners have worked together closely to tap into existing community assets by continuing to build significant, sustainable, and increasingly ambitious partnerships.
 To date, 30% of Wagner College undergraduate students have at least one community experience in which they work with and learn from the residents of Port Richmond.
 The Port Richmond Partnership offers the following opportunities:

 - Curricular and co-curricular based placements for Wagner College faculty, students, and staff

 - Professional development activities for area students, teachers, educational personnel, and organizational leaders

-- Cooperative programs to forward school improvement, economic development, immigration reform and health promotion efforts
+- Cooperative programs to address school improvement, economic development, immigration reform, and health promotion efforts

 - Research, data collection and dissemination

 - Community-based inquiry projects in which Port Richmond and Wagner College community members work together to address the most pressing concerns facing the people of Port Richmond